LabShare-Archive/services-cache/README.md

 ```
 ## Steps to use in Simple Loopback Application

-### Step 1 : add to global config

-- create a Config folder in the root and add to global configuration under it config/default.json

-  - The global configuration can be set at the main config file.
-  - The unique key will be:

-    ```json
-    "services":{
-    "cache": {
-      "strategy": "redis",
-      "redisOptions": {
-        "host": "redis", // eg : redis server ec2-52-90-18-4.compute-1.amazonaws.com
-        "port": 6379
-      }
-    }
-    }
-    ```
-### Step 2 : Bind the ServicesCache component to application
+### Step 1 : Bind the ServicesCache component to application

 ```ts
 import {ServicesCache} from '@labshare/services-cache';